tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
 > This preview adds support for indexer connections using a managed identity and Azure role assignments.
 The **Credentials** property now accepts a resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant read access to data.
 The **Identity** property accepts the resource ID of services that have user-managed identities assigned to them.
-If you are using a customer-managed encryption key, this preview adds the **identity** property and managed identity support to key vault connections.
+If you are using a [customer-managed encryption](/azure/search/search-security-manage-encryption-keys), this preview adds the **identity** property and managed identity support to key vault connections.

 In Azure Cognitive Search, a data source is used with [indexers](../create-indexer.md), providing the connection information for on demand or scheduled data refresh of a target index, pulling data from [supported data sources](/azure/search/search-indexer-overview#supported-data-sources).